dominant-strategies/quai-docusaurus/docs/archive/gcp-config/gcp-config.md

 To run an instance of a Quai Network node and proxy, we'll need to configure some firewall rules that will allow the node to connect to other nodes and the proxy to connect to a miner.

 - Both global nodes and slice nodes require **TCP/UDP ports 30303 through 30315** to be open for inbound peer connections.
 - The stratum proxy requires a single TCP/UDP port to be open to listen for inbound miner connections.
 For the purpose of this tutorial, we'll be **opening the default stratum port 3333** for incoming connections.
-If you'd like to run multiple proxies you'll need open further ports and [specify them in your proxy run command as a flag](/participate/stratum-proxy/run-stratum.md).
+If you'd like to run multiple proxies you'll need to open further ports and [specify them in your proxy run command as a flag](/participate/stratum-proxy/run-stratum.md).

 Opening the ports can be done by setting firewall rules within the GCP Compute Engine API.
 Start by navigating to your [Compute Engine dashboard](https://console.cloud.google.com/compute/instances).